 It is my intent to preserve the voice and intent of your piece, while advancing the quality of your book.
 I believe an editor’s purpose is to understand the intentions for your piece and help you achieve that goal.
-A professional editor can analyze your work, give insightful feedback, and explain how it relates to a particular genre.
+A professional editor and writer can analyze your work, give insightful feedback, and explain how it relates to a particular genre.

 There are many stepping-stones along the way.
 Perhaps I may suggest excerpting a section of your novel for submission as a shorter piece.

-How can my editing help you?
+How can my editorial services or writing services help you?

 If you’ve written anything and wish to polish it, improve the quality, and receive professional feedback, then I can help.
 I work with authors at all levels, in any genre.
 Beyond correcting grammar and style, professional editing can clarify the meaning of your piece, ensure its appropriateness for your genre, eliminate jargon, re-order content, improve readability, adjust reading levels, and provide consistency of voice.

 My company offers a wide array of services from a collective of qualified consultants as well as an impressive registry of screened, confidential, anonymous beta and sensitivity readers.

 Professional editing or writing assistance is recommended for anyone who wishes to make that step from a hobbyist to a professional author.
 Poor editing is a common complaint in reader reviews on sites such as Amazon.
 Unfavorable reviews can mean low sales or tarnish your brand as an author.

 I am available for ongoing, personal attention instead of a one-time (perhaps even anonymous) edit without further contact.
 I can assist you along the road to publication, helping you become a more confident and successful writer and author.